 The Company continually assesses liquidity risk by identifying and monitoring changes in funding required to meet business goals and targets set in terms of the overall Company's strategy.
-In addition, the Company holds a portfolio of liquid assets as part of its liquidity risk management strategies, and the Company now runs a matched deposit book.
+In addition, the Company holds a portfolio of liquid assets as part of its liquidity risk management strategies, and the Company has been running a matched deposit book during the period under review.
+As at 31 December 2020, the Company had no deposits held in its books.